 After Admission

-Now that you have been admitted to New, there are some key steps to take to get ready for the first day of classes.
+Now that you have been admitted to NEW, there are some key steps to take to prepare for your first day of classes.

 Course Selection